 A government by the people, for the people.
 Just as our founders intended.

-Recall the lawmakers who silenced our voices and blocked vital disability funding.
+Recall the lawmakers who silenced our voices and blocked vital disability funding for months.

 House Appropriations Committee Chair